Legal NBA Betting Sites – Legal Sportsbooks for NBA Lines in 2020

 Are Online NBA Sportsbooks Legal in the United States?

 Offshore: Yes.
-Currently, there are no federal laws in the U.S. that prohibit placing a bet on NBA games at legally licensed, offshore sports betting sites operating in a jurisdiction outside of the USA.
-There are a bunch out there, and the ones we recommend have been reviewed by our team of industry professionals to ensure each is both legal and safe.
+Currently, there are no federal laws in the U.S. that prohibit placing a bet on NBA games at legally licensed sports betting sites operating in a jurisdiction outside of the USA.
+There are a bunch out there, and the ones we recommend in this guide have been reviewed by our team of industry professionals to ensure that each is both legal and safe.

 Domestic: States have begun the process of legalizing sports betting across the country following the repeal of PASPA, but the legislative process has been slow and many do not allow online sports betting sites offering NBA lines to operate within the state.